masonasons/AudioCapture/README.md

 ### Application Crashes

-- Ensure you're running on Windows 10 or later
+- The application should run on Windows 7 or later with no DLL errors
+- If you experience crashes on Windows 7, ensure you have the latest Windows updates installed
-- Check that Media Foundation is available (required for MP3)
+- Check that Media Foundation is available (required for MP3 encoding)
 - Verify COM is properly initialized (automatic in this application)
+- Static runtime build eliminates MSVCP140.dll / VCRUNTIME140.dll dependency errors

 ## License